 - Padding – Padding and removable cups can act as built-in modesty tools or serve an aesthetic purpose.
 Padding and removable cups can provide additional layers of material to ensure your “headlights” stay off.
 They may also be molded to give added shape for aesthetic purposes.

 - Closures – Pullover bras without clasps or hooks are a common type of sports bra.
 However, they can be difficult to put on and remove.
 Some styles feature hook-and-eye closures in the back, similar to everyday bras.
-You may also see sports bras with a front zipper as well, which is more common with high-support
+You may also see sports bras with a front zipper as well, which is more common with high-support designs.

 - Compression and Encapsulation – Compression bras are most commonly seen in pullover styles.
 They fit snug against the chest for a no-bounce fit.
 Those with larger cup sizes can use compression bras for low-impact activities.
 Meanwhile, compression bras work well for smaller cup sizes even during high-impact activities.
 Unlike compression bras, which offer support by using fabric to tightly press your breasts against your body, encapsulation bras support each breast individually with separated cups.
 Encapsulation bras are more similar in style to everyday bras.
 These can work well for high-impact activities for those with larger busts.

 - Fabrics – Sports bras come in a variety of fabrics.
 Cotton bras are soft and breathable, but not recommended for sports that lead to high levels of perspiration.
-Spandex sports bras are a common option because of the Finally, microfiber is a thin, synthetic fiber that is known for its moisture-wicking ability.
+Spandex sports bras are a common option because of the elasticity.
+Finally, microfiber is a thin, synthetic fiber that is popular for its moisture-wicking ability.

 If you like to take part in a variety of workouts, it’s helpful to have a variety of sports bras to match.
 Having sports bras that support you through all of your activities can help you focus less on your chest and more on training to be your best.